Mamamia (website): Spring St

-A US-based sister site to Mamamia, Frank + Flo, was launched in March 2016 under the editorial control of Sarah Bryden-Brown.
+A US-based sister site to Mamamia, Flo & Frank, was launched in March 2016 under the editorial control of Sarah Bryden-Brown.
 The site offers a range of lifestyle content, similar to its Australian counterpart.
 Instead of using traditional display ads, the website would use branded content and a e-commerce platform to generate revenue.

 In September 2016, Frank + Flo was renamed Spring St following consumer feedback.
 The company announced that it planned to replicate the success of Mamamia's Australian podcast network by launching a similar female-oriented podcast network under its new Spring St brand.

 Following the departure of Bryden-Brown, Jennifer Owens was appointed as editor of the US website in December 2016.

 In July 2017, Mamamia announced that it would be scaling back its US venture due to a slow advertising market and strong competition.
 A number of staff were made redundant after a decision to move the commercial operations of Spring St to Australia, leaving a team of four US-based writers to run the content on the US website.
 A large proportion of the website's material will continue to be sourced from the Mamamia website but repurposed towards a US audience.